b414213562/FestivalBuddyII/readme.txt

     Festivals:
         Incorporated numerous German translations from Mandraval.

+        Hobnanigans:
+            Fixed an issue where games on Field 1 would not be recognized.

     Bug fix:
         Fixed an issue where an old Festival Buddy save file had Summer selected and it wasn't correctly converted to Farmers Faire.